Jabka-M/JabkaPresence/README.md

 # JabkaPresence v3
 ### Discord Presence with buttons and YouTube integration

-# Version 3 has some breaking changes (old config won't work on this version)!
+## Version 3 has some breaking changes (old config won't work on this version)!
-## Make sure you update your config to latest version!
+### Make sure you have updated the config to the latest version!

 ## How to use: